Ayshwaryajagadeesan/100-days-of-code/log.md

 **Today's Progress**: Worked on Flickster app in codepath.

 **Thoughts:** I finished the flickster app in codepath.I completed the basic functionality but it needs more debugging
+### Day 5: May 8, 2020

+**Today's Progress**: Fixed Flickster app.

+**Thoughts:** I fixed the flickster app.
+The layout alignment works fine.
+I started with newyorktimes search app, image is not loading.
+Need to work on it more.